Dentin dysplasia

 Dentin dysplasia (DD) is a rare genetic developmental disorder affecting dentine production of the teeth, commonly exhibiting an autosomal dominant inheritance that causes malformation of the root.
 It affects both primary and permanent dentitions in approximately 1 in every 100,000 patients.
-It is characterized by presence of normal enamel but atypical dentin with abnormal pulpal morphology.
+It is characterized by the presence of normal enamel but atypical dentin with abnormal pulpal morphology.
 Witkop in 1972 classified DD into two types which are Type I (DD-1) is the radicular type, and type II (DD-2) is the coronal type.
 DD-1 has been further divided into 4 different subtypes (DD-1a,1b,1c,1d) based on the radiographic features.

 Signs and symptoms

 Clinically the teeth look normal in colour and morphologic appearance; however, they are commonly very mobile and exfoliated prematurely.

 Both primary and permanent dentitions can be affected by either type I or type II dentin dysplasia.
 However, deciduous teeth affected by type II dentin dysplasia have a characteristic blue-amber discolouration, whilst the other dentition appears normal.